 (1) Verification Body Accreditation Application.
 To apply for accreditation as a verification body, the applicant shall submit the following information to the Executive Officer:

-(A) A list of all verification staff and a description of their duties and qualifications, including ARB accredited verifiers on staff.
+(A) A list of all verification staff and a description of their duties and qualifications, including CARB accredited verifiers on staff.
 The applicant shall demonstrate staff qualifications by listing each individual’s education, experience, professional licenses, and other pertinent information.

 1. A verification body shall employ and retain at least two verifiers that have been accredited as lead verifiers, as specified in section 95132(b)(2).